Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/ofrecord.md

-# The OFRecord data format
+# The OFRecord Data Format

 Deep Learning applications need complex multi-stage data preprocessing pipeline, the first step of data pipeline is data loading.
 OneFlow supports multiple data formats in data loading, among which `OFRecord` format is the native data format of OneFlow.